 This doesn't affect the functioning of the solution you submit to our server.

-the elements of pieces (in order, each string in a separate line).
+(in order, each string in a separate line).

 each string in a separate line.

 Remember to flush standard output after writing to it.

 To do this, you should implement the following pseudocode:

 for (i=0; i<R; i++)

 grid[i] = readLine()

 To run the visualizer with your solution, you should run:

 java -jar Visualizer.jar -exec "<command>" -seed <seed>

 Here, <command> is the command to execute your program,